Dezikso/FistFire-Game/README.md

 ## Introduction

 FistFire is a prototype game made to solidify and showcase the skills I acquired while learning unity.
 It serves as a milestone in my learning journey as a game developer.
-I won't be focusing on level design, etc. for now as I'm mainly focusing on programming.
+I won't be focusing on level design, sfx, etc. for now as I'm mainly focusing on programming.

 ## Description